qlibs/mph/README.md

 - How to get the max performance out of `mph`?

     > Always measure!
 Custom polices might be a good place to start.
 For strings, consider aligning the input data and passing it with compile-time size via std::span, std::array.

+- Can I do get better performance than `mph`?

+    > Of course!
+The more knowledge of the input data and the hardware the better potential performance.
+      `mph` is a library with flexibility in mind as there is no silver-bullet to the performance (Always measure!).
+      `mph` allows customization (See [API](#api)) for specific use-cases/platforms/etc.
+      The main idea is to have different, specialized policies which will perform best in specific circumstances and can be chosen at compile-time based on given list of key/value paris.

 - I'm getting compilation error with longer list (>256) of keys?